 Miyako is known for its beautiful coastline, especially the popular Jodogahama Beach on a scenic peninsula just north of the city center.
 Tourist facilities around the beach were heavily damaged, but after three years the seaside promenades have been replaced and improved and the sightseeing attractions fully reopened.

 Infrequent local trains on the JR Yamada Line operate between Morioka and Miyako stations.
-The one way trip takes about two hours, and costs 1940 yen.
+The one way trip takes about 2.5 hours, and costs 1980 yen.
 Trains depart every two to three hours.

 Iwateken Kotsu operates hourly buses between Morioka and Miyako.
-The one way trip takes about two hours and costs 2030 yen.
-A round trip ticket is available for 3650 yen and must be used within seven days.
+The one way trip takes about 90 minutes and costs 2000-2100 yen.
+Sets of two tickets, which can be used in either direction, are available for 3900 yen.